How MRO Positively Impacts Manufacturing Asset Performance

-Facilities that practice this traditional form of MRO typically realize only the most basic benefits of preventive maintenance for their assets.
+Facilities that practice this traditional form of MRO typically realize only the most basic manufacturing performance benefits of preventive maintenance for their assets.
 Namely, that their equipment will last as long as it’s supposed to, and possibly a bit longer.
 But as indicated by the points above, this is not for lack of trying on the part of a facility owner or manager.
 Rather, the necessary data, practices and preventive maintenance strategies have simply not been readily available, and most facilities are doing the best that they can with the information they have.

 Thankfully, MRO has advanced over the years — and an increasing number of companies have taken advantage of the performance management benefits that an updated, connected MRO asset management system can offer.

 One of the primary reasons for the advancement and improvement of MRO is the availability of data and the means to make sense of it.
 With the ability to track more aspects of asset performance, facilities can move beyond standard preventive maintenance strategies to a more proactive and predictive approach to manufacturing asset management.